 To the extent permitted by its investment objective and policies, each Portfolio, particularly Flexible Bond Portfolio and Balanced Portfolio, may invest in U.S. Government securities.
-U.S. Low Volatility Portfolio may have exposure to U.S. Government securities only to the extent the cash sweep program may invest in such instruments.
 The 1940 Act defines U.S. Government securities to include securities issued or guaranteed by the U.S. Government, its agencies, and its instrumentalities.
 U.S. Government securities may also include repurchase agreements collateralized by and municipal securities escrowed with or refunded with U.S. Government securities.
 U.S. Government securities in which a Portfolio may invest include U.S. Treasury securities, including Treasury Inflation-Protected Securities ("TIPS"), Treasury bills, notes, and bonds, and obligations issued or guaranteed by U.S. Government agencies and instrumentalities that are backed by the full faith and credit of the U.S. Government, such as those issued or guaranteed by the Small Business Administration, Maritime Administration, Export-Import Bank of the United States, Farmers Home Administration, Federal Housing Administration, and Ginnie Mae.
 In addition, U.S. Government securities in which a Portfolio may invest include securities backed only by the rights of the issuers to borrow from the U.S. Treasury, such as those issued by the members of the Federal Farm Credit System, Federal Intermediate Credit Banks, Tennessee Valley Authority, and Freddie Mac.
 Securities issued by Fannie Mae, the Federal Home Loan Banks, and the Student Loan Marketing Association ("Sallie Mae") are supported by the discretionary authority of the U.S. Government to purchase the obligations.
 There is no guarantee that the U.S. Government will support securities not backed by its full faith and credit.
 Accordingly, although these securities have historically involved little risk of loss of principal if held to maturity, they may involve more risk than securities backed by the full faith and credit of the U.S. Government because the Portfolios must look principally to the agency or instrumentality issuing or guaranteeing the securities for repayment and may not be able to assert a claim against the United States if the agency or instrumentality does not meet its commitment.